Laminations from the Main Cubioid: Introduction

+We defined tuning in Definition \ref{d:tuning-i}.
 Take an invariant lamination $\simeq$ that coexists with an invariant stand alone quadratic gap $U$; e.g., it may be that $\simeq$ tunes $U$.
 We want to show that then $\psi_U$ transports $\simeq$ to a quadratic invariant lamination, which we will denote $\psi_U(\simeq)$.
 Take a non-critical leaf $\ell$ of $\simeq$ inside $U$.
 It has two sibling leaves which are disjoint.
 Clearly, one of them, say, $\oa$, is contained in $U$.
 If $\psi_U(\oa)$ and $\psi_U(\ell)$ are non-disjoint, then either $\psi_U(\ell)=\psi_U(\oa)$ is a critical leaf or the two chords $\psi_U(\ell)$, $\psi_U(\oa)$ form a critical wedge, a wedge subtended by a diameter.
 We need to show that the latter case is impossible.
 In this case, $\ell$ and $\oa$ share endpoints with an edge $\ol e$ of $U$.
 There are no leaves of $\simeq$ separating $\ell\sm\uc$ from $\oa\sm\uc$ in $\disk$, since any such leaf would have to cross $\ol e$.
 Therefore, $\ell$ and $\oa$ are edges of the same gap $G$ of $\simeq$.
 Since some edges of $G$ are sibling leaves, the gap $G$ must be quadratic.
-There is a concatenation $E$ of edges of $G$ connecting the endpoints of $\ol e$.
-Since $\ell$ and $\oa$ are siblings, the boundary of $G$ coincides with the union $\ell\cup\oa\cup E\cup E^*$, where $E^*$ is a concatenation of edges of $G$ that are siblings of the edges of $E$.
-Clearly, $E^*$ is located behind the sibling $\ol e^*$ of $\ol e$ that is an edge of $U$.
-But then we have $\psi_U(\ell)=\psi_U(\ol a)$.
-Thus, $\psi_U$-images of leaves of $\simeq$ inside $U$ form a sibling $\si_2$-invariant geo-lamination, cf. \cite[Section 6]{bmov11}.
+The sibling $\ol e^*$ of $\ol e$ in $G$ is clearly an edge of $U$ connecting the endpoints of $\ell$ and $\ol a$ different from the endpoints of $\ol e$.